JohnEarnest/Decker/docs/decker.md

 ![](images/cardwids.gif)

-There are five types of widget in Decker:
+There are six types of widget in Decker:

 - A _Button_ makes something happen when you click on it, like playing a sound or taking you to another card.
 - A _Field_ contains text, either as a fixed label or an area you can type in.
 - A _Slider_ represents a single number, chosen within a configurable range.
 - A _Grid_ stores tabular data, like a little spreadsheet.
 - A _Canvas_ stores an image, and can be drawn on, repositioned or hidden.
+- A _Contraption_ is a combination of simpler widgets- see [Custom Widgets](#customwidgets).

 Widgets are useful out of the box, but writing [scripts](#scripting) makes them much more powerful.